 If you were injured in a Chicago passenger van accident, contact Rosenfeld Injury Lawyers for a free case evaluation.
 Our attorneys have successfully resolved Illinois motor vehicle accidents involving passenger vans on behalf of injured passengers and other motorists.
 Frequently, these incidents involve corporate ownership or control which may not be apparent until a lawsuit has been filed.
-Consequently, it is important for an injured person to speak to an Illinois passenger van attorney as soon as feasible after a collision to determine the best way to proceed with a case.
+Consequently, it is essential for an injured person to speak to an Illinois passenger van attorney as soon as feasible after a collision to determine the best way to proceed with a case.

 High Rollover Propensity Compared With Other Vehicles

 15-passenger vans are heavy vehicles with a high center of gravity that were designed originally to transport goods, not people.
 This design, coupled with poor understanding by their drivers on how to handle these larger vehicles and improper loading can make them dangerous in a rollover situation.
-Compared to passenger vehicles such as cars and smaller vans, they are more likely to rollover and cause injuries to those being transported inside.
+Compared to passenger vehicles such as cars and smaller vans, they are more likely to roll over and cause injuries to those being transported inside.

 - 52% of 15-person passenger van fatality accidents are rollovers.
 Compare this to a 33% rollover rate in other passenger vehicles.

 - When the van is full, there is an even higher chance of rollover.
-85% of single vehicle rollovers involving a 15-passenger van have 10-15 passengers on-board.
+85% of single-vehicle rollovers involving a 15-passenger van have 10-15 passengers onboard.

 - 15-passenger vans have a higher chance of rollover without any other vehicle involvement.
 81% of fatality rollover accidents involving these vehicles are single vehicle accidents.